-- 1. Outside the Core Town Centre Retail Zone, where policy PEN4 applies, development proposals for mixed-use development within the town centre area (which require planning permission) will be encouraged and supported where they: - i) enable provision of town centre dwellings and/or promote the growth and development of the town's six core sectors (creative sector, maritime, leisure and hospitality, services, transport and independent retail); - ii) are designed to respect the historic and local character and appearance of the area, informed through a heritage impact assessment or statement where appropriate and reference to this Plan's Design Principles (Appendix 5).

-2. Any statement should indicate how the proposal is expected to impact on the economy of the Town Centre.
+- 1. Outside the Core Town Centre Retail Zone, where policy PEN4 applies, development proposals for mixed-use development within the town centre area (which require planning permission) will be encouraged and supported where they: - i) enable provision of town centre dwellings and/or promote the growth and development of the town's six core sectors (creative sector, maritime, leisure and hospitality, services, transport and independent retail); - ii) are designed to respect the historic and local character and appearance of the area, informed through a heritage impact assessment or statement where appropriate and reference to this Plan's Design Principles (Appendix 5). - 2.
+The Planning Statement should include an assessment of the impact of the proposals on the economy of the Town Centre.